Lectures, Problems Classes and Assessment

 FIRST YEAR PROGRAMME

-In the current First Year programme (currently under review for 2019), students take eight compulsory modules each of which has approximately 30 lectures plus problems classes.
+In the First Year, all students take the same core modules, with lectures and problems classes.
 These compulsory modules develop a strong foundation in mathematics for all students in Pure and Applied Mathematics and Statistics and Probability.
 Students also take a computional module, with a weekly lecture and tutorial, learning the progamming tools Maple and Python.
-You can read more about the modules and their content in the UG Maths Handbook 2017-18.
 The Year ends with an independent research project.

 All students throughout their degree programme may also take not-for-credit Imperial Horizons modules to complement their learning.
 The Imperial Horizons programme allows students to take a non-maths module from over 80 different options, past modules have included topics as varied as: Introduction to Management, Sound Technology and Korean.
 The programme has been designed to broaden students’ education and enhance their career prospects.